Not In Our Town: The Not In Our Town model and community campaigns

-Many communities use Not In Our Town campaigns to bring together stakeholders from different aspects of civic life—school, community, law enforcement, media and faith leaders—to address or prevent hate incidents.
+Many communities use Not In Our Town campaigns to bring together stakeholders from various civic sectors — school, community, law enforcement, media, and faith leaders — to address or prevent hate incidents.
 Bloomington, Illinois, was the first Not In Our Town city.
 Many other cities have passed Not In Our Town proclamations and pledges and sponsored Not In Our Town days or weeks in order to raise the issue of hate and create safe environments for their citizens, including Las Vegas, Nevada, San Francisco, California and San Antonio, Texas.
 In 2012, Marshalltown, Iowa launched a proactive Not In Our Town Anti-Bullying Campaign.

 The model rests on several core assumptions, namely that cross-constituency engagement gives everyone a voice and leads to great inclusion; bystander behavior must be addressed and that any single person can become an "upstander" to support victims; and that positive stories can offer solutions and help shift community norms.

 To help equip communities, the project provides specific films, resources and training for these key stakeholders.
 Not In Our Town serves educators and parents through the Not In Our School program and law enforcement—including police chiefs and prosecuting attorneys—through a collaboration with the U.S. Department of Justice Community Oriented Policing Services (COPS Office).